codalogic/exodep/README.md

     $h_files include/
     include my-lib.exodep

-As a result of this, the `copy` command would be expanded to:
+As a result of this, the `get` command would be expanded to:

-    copy my-lib.h include/
+    get my-lib.h include/

 ## versions